merkle-open/generator-nitro/generators/app/templates/project/docs/nitro.md

 ### Creating Patterns

 Patterns are created in the `patterns` folder.
 A pattern is an encapsulated block of markup with corresponding styles, scripts and data.
+The pattern data can be described in `schema.json` with [JSON schema](http://json-schema.org) format.
+Nitro uses [ajv](http://epoberezkin.github.io/ajv/) for validation.

 For a better overview it is useful to define different types of patterns in `config.json`.
 It is recommended to make subfolders like `atoms`, `molecules` & `organisms`

 A pattern uses the following structure:

     /example
     /example/example.<%= options.viewExt %>
+    /example/schema.json
     /example/css/example.css
     /example/js/example.js
     /example/_data/example.json